Country Music Star Calls off Engagement With Shocking Social Media Post

-Country cuties, William Michael Morgan and Jennifer Wayne from the band, Runaway June have ended their engagement after less than four months.
+Country cuties, William Michael Morgan and Runaway June’s Jennifer Wayne have ended their engagement after less than four months.

 After announcing their engagement in several romantic social media posts shared to both Wayne and Morgan’s accounts back in December that have now been shockingly deleted, Morgan turned to social media on Friday to share with fans that the couple have called off their nuptials with a post on Facebook.